Short Haired CatMedium Haired Cat

 Interaction with Other Animals and Humans

 Kurilian Bobtails generally get along well with children and enjoy playing with them.
 Their sturdy build and friendly demeanor make them great family pets.
+They are compatible with other pets, including cats and well-behaved dogs, especially if introduced gradually.

 This breed is ideal for families or individuals who can provide them with companionship and mental stimulation.
+While independent to some degree, they form strong bonds with their owners and enjoy interaction.

 Price and Availability